Customization with Hooks

 :

-For each hook, your code SHOULD return a Status
+For each hook your code MAY return a Status

 object to the server.
-Otherwise multiple registered hook scripts may be executed.
 If the status is OK

 , the server continues processing.
 If the status is ERROR